ORB-SfMLearner: ORB-Guided Self-supervised Visual Odometry with Selective Online Adaptation: RELATED WORKS

 \textbf{Visual Odometry} is a technique for robots to locate themselves with image stream from visual sensors.
 As a crucial part in the SLAM system, the principal task for VO is to provide camera pose estimation, also known as the ego motion estimation.
 In the context of feature-based SLAM~\cite{engel2014lsd,mur2015orb,mur2017orb,campos2021orb}, previous work such as ORB-SLAM~\cite{mur2015orb} chooses to use ORB features, which offer robust pose recognition ability and efficient real-time tracking.
 Similar to classical direct VO~\cite{engel2014lsd}, the core of recent learning-based self-supervised VO is to minimize photometric loss.
-SfMLearner~\cite{zhou2017unsupervised} first proposes to train a PoseNet together with a DepthNet and optimize based on photometric error.
+SfMLearner~\cite{zhou2017unsupervised} was the first to jointly train a PoseNet and a DepthNet and optimize them based on photometric error.
 Monodepth2~\cite{godard2019digging} continues this approach but uses ResNet and U-Net architectures for feature extraction and decoding outputs for depth maps and poses.
 Additionally, Monodepth2 proposes an auto-mask strategy to ignore pixels that remain stationary between frames, which helps reduce the impact caused by synchronized camera and object movement, camera stillness, or weak object textures.
 SC-SfMLearner~\cite{jia2021scsfm} further introduces a geometric consistency loss, which calculates reprojection error by transforming the depth maps of adjacent frames based on the estimated pose.
 This constrains the continuity and structure of the depth maps across frames.
-These works are key benchmarks for subsequent self-supervised depth and pose estimation research.
-Building on the core supervision being the photometric error from reprojection, they focus on contributions in areas such as depth map scale consistency and moving object masking and have achieved satisfactory results on the KITTI~\cite{Geiger2012CVPR} benchmark.
+These works are key baselines for subsequent self-supervised depth and pose estimation research.
+Building on the core supervision being the photometric error from reprojection, they contribute to areas such as depth map scale consistency and moving object masking, achieving satisfactory results on the KITTI~\cite{Geiger2012CVPR} benchmark.